e-n-f/if-then-else/if-then-else.md

 ![06](https://user-images.githubusercontent.com/1951835/53196947-0c746300-35ce-11e9-8db7-2e8f0fc2e1d8.png)

-The Eniac was programmed by connecting wires on plugboards, so it did not have an instruction called `discriminate.` It had physical wires connecting the control panel for one instruction to the control panels of the alternative instructions that could follow it.
+The Eniac did not have an instruction called "discriminate."
+It was programmed by wires and dials on plugboards, and the control panel for an instruction that made a calculation for a decision was connected by physical wires to the instructions that could follow it.

-Very soon, though, computer programs began to be stored in memory rather than wired together.
-In memory, instructions are normally performed in numeric sequence, one after the other.
-A few special instructions can change this sequence by jumping forward or back to a different point in the sequence, either unconditionally or only in some particular circumstance.
+Soon computers began to have enough memory that programs could be stored in memory instead of wired together.
+Instead of a physical sequence of instructions, there was a numerical sequence.
+A few special instructions could cause the computer to jump to a different point in the sequence.

 * http://www.columbia.edu/cu/computinghistory/eniac.html